Starting New Session on January 2019

-Our experienced team have established an 8 week group lesson music introduction curriculum for young children.
+Our experienced team have established an 12-week introductory piano group lesson for kids age 6-9.

 We strongly encourage parent participation in the home, through worksheets and videos of lessons provided to the parents.